Hello! Click on one of our members below to chat on Whatsapp

 Day 3 includes 3 hours of hiking through a portion of the Inca Trail.
 This is followed by another couple of hours of hiking on flat terrain along the train tracks to the small town of Aguas Calientes (Machu Picchu Pueblo).

 Accommodation on the Inca jungle trek depends on the standard of tour you have booked.
 A budget tour will most likely include hostels.
 With Orange Nation, we choose only the best for our clients.
 You can enjoy a comfortable stay in a country lodge for the first 2 days and 3 star accommodation in Aguas Calientes.
 You can upgrade your hotel in Aguas Calientes to 4* or 5 *.
-However, accommodation in the jungle is scarce, so unfortunately there are not many options to choose from.
+However, accommodation on the trek is scarce, so unfortunately there are not many options to choose from.

 The Inca Jungle trek is usually completed on a 4 Day / 3 Night itinerary.
 The itinerary set out below is the most common, with subtle variations from tour company to tour company.